-Grouted Applications - A Type S mortar meeting ASTM C270 or ASTM C1714 standards is recommended for adhering grouted stone applications.
+Grouted Applications - A Type S mortar meeting ASTM C270 or ASTM C1714 standards is recommended for adhering thin brick applications.
 A standard Type S mortar should also be used to grout these types of installations.
-Pigment can be added to the grout mixture to create a grout joint that complements the stone color.
-A polymer-modified mortar meeting ANSI A118.4 or ANSI 118.15 is recommended for adhering grouted applications in freeze-thaw environments.
+Pigment can be added to the grout mixture to create a grout joint that complements the thin brick color.
+A polymer-modified mortar meeting ANSI A118.4 or ANSI 118.15 is recommended for adhering thin brick applications in freeze-thaw environments.
+Mixing of the Mortar - Follow the mortar manufacturer's recommendations when mixing and maintaining the mortar on the job site.